"WHO MADE YOUR GOWN?"

 Hence, traditional craftsmanship with modern innovation is the focus of each of our pieces.

 SUPPORTING LOCAL TALENT

-We strongly believe in empowering, promoting and supporting our local talent and students.
+We strongly believe in empowering, guiding and supporting our local makers, talent and students.

-The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations from mother to daughter to grand-daughter.
+The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations.

 EMPOWERMENT & SUPPORT